TriLyte with Flavor Packs

 What should I avoid while taking TriLyte with Flavor Packs?

 Avoid taking other medications, vitamins, or mineral supplements within 1 hour before drinking TriLyte with Flavor Packs.
-Any medications you take just before a bowel cleansing will not be properly absorbed into your body.
+A bowel cleansing can make it harder for your body to absorb other medicines you take by mouth.

 Do not use other laxatives while using TriLyte with Flavor Packs unless your doctor has told you to.